-Shoalhaven Heads Native Botanic Garden is a dog-friendly park in Shoalhaven Heads.
+Shoalhaven Heads Native Botanic Garden is a top-rated dog-friendly park where dogs are welcome on lead.
+You'll find BBQs and toilets nearby.

 Dogs are welcome on-leash at Shoalhaven Heads Native Botanic Garden, a Shoalhaven City Council park.
 Under the NSW Companion Animals Act 1998, dogs must be kept on a lead and under effective control in public places throughout the Shoalhaven, except in Council's designated off-leash areas.
 Dogs are prohibited within 10 metres of children's play equipment and food preparation areas.